SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 ignorant of the true origins and unfathomable antiquity of their god.
-They say she has existed since the world began, and credit her with the germination of life, but
+They say she has existed since the world began, and credit her with the germination of life, but even this does not encompass the deeper truth.
+Mormo is not a terrestrial god but is a name given to a fragment of one of the Outer Gods, a being worshiped on thousands of worlds across vast cons, persisting wherever life has arisen and thinking beings evolved.

+Precursors of this cult lurked at the fringes of the Hyperborean Empire and served as a harbinger to allow other cults of the Outer Gods to spread and thrive.
+Mormo is a facilitator and ally of Nyarlathotep, and has standing within the unfathomable court of Azathoth.
+She has mated with Yog-Sothoth to give rise to an entire lineage of terrifying gods.
+She is worshiped, under other names, by many creatures other than humanity, including Mi-Go and Elder Things.
+She exists to facilitate Mythos invasion into any place where intelligent life arises, given these places serve as havens for their greatest rivals: the Elder Gods.

+The mind of Mormo is impossible to fathom, and she does not engage in plotting and scheming as mortals understand it.
+She does not display the same degree of active will as her frequent ally, Nyarlathotep, and she rarely bestows messages or prophecies, though dreams of ill-omen are attributed to her.
+Her power manifests in the spawning of monstrous horrors, in the spread of fungal lifeforms and disease, and her favor is shown by being spared when her children begin to feast.
+And while Mormo is most often depicted as femnale, the Black Goat exists as an interconnected male aspect of the divinity, one revered by certain offshoots of the cult.

+IN LEGEND AND MYTH

+General lore about Mormo is fragmented and difficult to unearth, even byotherwise knowledgeable occultists.
+The name is most commonly associated with Greek legends about monstrous winged child-slaying creatures or demons, sometimes conflated with the lamia.
+This creature is associated with Hecate, the god of magic and ill omen.
+Some of Hecate's cultists consider Mormo to be a dangerous messenger or spiritual guide who can provide an introduction to their patron if appeased with sacrificial blood, preferably that of children or the young.

+Legends of Mormo trace back to prehistoric times, passed down by oral tradition.
+The cult may have its Earthly origins in neolithic times at the onset of agriculture, when grain stores were infected with ergot, a fungal parasite, inducing hallucinations connecting receptive minds to this primeval divinity.
+Even the cult's earliest members felt the compulsion to give Mormo blood offerings, the most sacred drawn from their own offspring.
+By such rites they received visions instructing them in the methods to summon Mormo's diverse progeny.

 Stories suggest a cabal of Babylonian magi turned to such rites five centuries before the founding of Rome, inspired to seek